If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 Without it your car is a ghost on track!
 No times, no race positions, nothing.

-You need to rigidly mount the transponder somewhere on your racing car (or kart).
+You need to rigidly mount the transponder somewhere on your racing car (or kart) but where (and does it even matter?)

 Does it matter where you mount your transponder?